Ferdinand Gregorovius, a German historian best known for his studies on medieval Rome, spent some days at Anzio in

 L'Annunziata was the parish church of the neighbourhood outside Porta Albina; it was damaged during WWII and it has been abandoned for a long time; its portal is embellished by an elegant frieze with the name of its sculptor: MAGI[STER] A[N]DREAS DE PIPERNO ME FECIT.

 The Cathedral of Terracina was built by converting the cell of a Roman temple into a church and then by adding a portico made up of ancient columns and capitals (it resembles that of the Cathedral of Civita Castellana).
-The bell tower shows a combination of Romanesque and Gothic elements which is quite unusual, but very elegant.
+The bell tower shows a combination of styles which is quite unusual, but very elegant.
+Its design was most likely influenced by that of the bell tower of the Cathedral of Gaeta.

 Similar to what often occurs in medieval monuments, the meaning of some reliefs and sculptures which decorate the Cathedral is still to be fully understood.